ascatox/smart-ledger-client/README.md

 The [Chaincode](https://github.com/ascatox/smart-ledger-client/blob/master/src/main/java/fixture/sdkintegration/gocc/smartfactory/src/github.com/smartfactory/smartfactory.go) in Go Language, to interact with the Smart Factory Lab, is bundled with the project.

 The **JavaDoc** documentation of the Library, is present in the `doc` folder of the project.<br/>
-Clone the project and open the `index.html` in the doc folder to explore the documentation starting from `iSmartLedgerClient` .
+Clone the project and open the `index.html` in the doc folder to explore the documentation, starting from `iSmartLedgerClient`.

 Happy Blockchain 😄